Online Gambling in the United Kingdom

 Gambling in the United Kingdom

-All forms of land-based and online gambling are legal in the United Kingdom, as of January 2017.
+All forms of land-based gambling, as well as online gambling sites in the United Kingdom, are legal as of October 2018.
 The Gambling Commission is the responsible regulator of the land-based as well as the online gambling in the United Kingdom.
-In this respect all UK casinos, sportsbooks, or other types of gambling providers, brick and mortar as well as online, are licensed and regulated by the Gambling Commission.
+In this respect, all brick-and-mortar casinos in the United Kingdom, as well as the betting shops or any other types of gambling providers are licensed and regulated by the Gambling Commission.

 The first form of gambling to be regulated was the lottery, which was established in the mid 1930s.
-The years following World War II saw a massive surge in the country’s interest in gambling, but it wasn’t until later that the industry become well regulated.
+The years following World War II saw a massive surge in the country’s interest in gambling, but it wasn’t until later that the industry became well-regulated.
 The early 1960s saw the emergence of regulation and taxation of everything from casinos to off-course betting shops.
-Initially, only small venues with a few game machines were allowed, but new regulations under the Gambling Act of 2005 opened the way for large scale casinos.
+Initially, only small venues with a few game machines were allowed, but new regulations under the Gambling Act of 2005 opened the way for large-scale casinos.

 Today, the gambling industry in the United Kingdom is enormous.
-Bingo is immensely popular, and bingo halls can be found even in the smallest downs.
-Beside this most of the pubs also possess at least one gambling machine.
+Bingo is immensely popular, bingo halls can be found even in the smallest towns and there' an abundancy of online bingo sites in the United Kingdom.
+Besides this, most of the pubs also possess at least one gambling machine.